 - Living expenses: Once the lender knows how much money you bring in each month, they will want to know how much of it you spend.
 If you’re a high earner with high expenses, your borrowing capacity may not be as great as you expect.
 This includes food, rent, travel, and other day to day expenses.
 Make sure you get your financial records and bank statements organised to prove your living expenses.

 - Debt: Debt is another crucial aspect.
-You must tell the lender of any car loan, personal loans, or other credit card debt in order for them to gain a complete understanding of your financial circumstances.
+You must tell the lender of any loan debt you may have in order for them to gain a complete understanding of your financial circumstances.
 Too many other debts may mean you don’t have enough leftover funds to meet loan repayments.